Vaccinations Training

 What do I need to do each year?

 You should review the training requirements for the delivery of the service(s) you wish to provide each year.
 You should check that your training in each training programme is up-to-date.
-You should also complete a self-assessment and self-declaration form, which will help you to review the requirements and provide a means for you to attest to your competency to deliver the chosen service(s).
+A self-assessment and self-declaration form, to assist you with reflection on your skills and competency on delivering vaccination and emergency medicine services is currently being updated.

 Further information and questions